 The deities were dressed in the attire of the elephant or Lord Ganesha.
 The costumes for this incarnation or Besha is prepared by the artisans at Raghaba Das mutt and Gopal Tirtha mutt.

 There is a story behind Gaja Besha of Lord Jagannath.
 According to various research, Lord Jagannath had given darshan to Ganapati Bhatt, a strong devotee of Lord Ganesha, on the Snana Mandap on the auspicious occasion of Snana Purnima.
-This happened in the 15th century, Pandit Ganapati Bhatt of Mahaganapatya community had visited the century-old shrine in Puri to have darshan of Lord Jagannath.
+This happened in the 15th century, Pandit Ganapati Bhatt of the Mahaganapatya community had visited the century-old shrine in Puri to have darshan of Lord Jagannath.

 He witnessed Chaturdha Murti on Snana Mandap on Snana Purnima.
 However, he could not get satisfaction as he wanted to see his lord, Lord Ganesh within Lord Jagannath.
-He was returning home and on his way back with disappointment, Lord Jagannath disguised as a priest insisted he to return to the temple where he can see his Lord Ganesh.
+He was returning home and on his way back with disappointment, Lord Jagannath disguised as a priest insisted he return to the temple where he can see his Lord Ganesh.
 He was happy to have darshan of his Lord Ganesh within Chaturdha Murti on Snana Mandap.
 Since then, the deities are being dressed like Lord of Knowledge, Lord Ganesh, or Gajanan Besha every year after the holy Snana on Jyestha Purnima.

 Also Read: Snana Purnima Live from Puri